italohdc/italohdc.github.io/about.md

 Taking place in São Paulo, we presented in the USP Science Fair an **Assistive Belt** intented to aid Visually Impaired people in their mobility.
 The device had three ultrasonics sensors to measure the environment and return haptic feedback to the user.

-In the RoboCup, We developed a robot capable of travelling a maze in the Rescue Maze competition and awarded the 3rd Place in the worldwide competition.
+In the RoboCup, we developed a robot capable of travelling a maze in the Rescue Maze competition and awarded the 3rd Place in the worldwide competition.
 To achieve the objective, the Tremaux algorithm was used.

 ### 2013